-- Have his/her photograph displayed in the Andersen Library for a year and thereafter in his/her college's hall of fame, and
+- Have his/her photograph displayed in the Andersen Library for one year,

 To be eligible, nominees must:

 - Presently be in at least his/her third year in a faculty position at UW-Whitewater, and

 Submission of Nomination Materials

-A candidate's nomination materials must consist of the following (submitted by March 1 to the Vice Provost's Office:
+A candidate's nomination materials must consist of the following and be submitted by March 1 to the Vice Provost's Office:

-- A letter of nomination college nominating the candidate for this award.
+- A letter of nomination from the college nominating the candidate for this award.

 - The nominee's resume of research activities.

 The resume should be organized according to the outline below.
 Items within each category should be listed in reverse chronological order (i.e., most recent work listed first).
 Activities in progress or results not yet accepted for presentation or publication should be excluded.

 - Bibliography of professional publications.
-(Attach photocopies of title pages of publications and evidence if publications were refereed).
+(Attach photocopies of title pages of publications, and show evidence if publications were refereed).